Find Affordable College Courses

 Read More…

-The excellent master’s degree programs at University of Virginia - Main Campus helped the school earn the #5 place on this year’s ranking of the best value visual and performing arts schools in Virginia.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Virginia - Main Campus.
+The school came in at #5 on this year’s Best Value Visual & Performing Arts Master’s Degree Schools in Virginia list.
+Located in the small suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 The average tuition and fees for an in-state graduate student at University of Virginia are $20,906 a year.